KATTHERASAI/learnK8-swithsai/README.md

 Control Plane consists of:

 a) **API Server**: It is the heart of Kubernetes, where it exposes the external world to your Kubernetes cluster.
 It handles all incoming security requests.
 It does everything in Kubernetes; for example, when a user creates a pod, it will take care of which pod goes to which node, etc. It is present in the master/control plane.

 b) **Scheduler**: It is responsible for scheduling your pods or resources.

-c)** etcd**: Entire Kubernetes cluster information is stored as key-value pairs/objects.
+c)**Etcd**: Entire Kubernetes cluster information is stored as key-value pairs/objects.
 It acts as a backup service.

 d) **Controller Manage**r: It is used to check if the controllers are up and running.